spring-epfl/spring22-TomDemont/README.md

 This fulfils multiple pedagogical goals:

-* Provides students utility measures for different implementations and see the utility/privacy trade-off interactively
+* Provides students utility measures for different implementations and observe the utility/privacy trade-off interactively
-* Give students matches with train and test sets to train a model and get meaningful performance metrics for the quality of their classifier against others' implementation
+* Assign matches to students with train and test sets to train a model and get meaningful performance metrics for the quality of their classifier against other implementations
-* Show students a taste of an interactive and live attack-defence based study of privacy preserving mechanisms' implementation
+* Give students a taste of an interactive and live attack-defence based study of privacy preserving mechanism implementations
-* Give to the course team an automated tool to observe and manage student's competition
+* Provide to the course team with an automated tool to observe and manage student's competition

 This platforms aims to gather the interactive competition aspects of [Kaggle](https://www.kaggle.com/) or [AICrowd](https://www.aicrowd.com/) platforms, while adding the inter-students match aspect to multiply the variety of network traces to attack and evaluate on both the utility and privacy metrics to observe the trade-off inherent to PETs.